Caleb & Brown

 Durability - Bitcoin is purely digital and thus completely durable.
 All transaction history is permanently etched in the blockchain, meaning that you should never lose what’s rightfully yours (provided you follow the best security practices).

-Portability - With Bitcoin, you can carry around all your wealth on a flash drive, memorised in your brain or transfer it instantly around the globe via the internet.
+Portability - With Bitcoin, you can carry around all your wealth on a secure, thumb-sized device, memorised in your brain or transfer it instantly around the globe via the internet.

 Divisibility - All currencies carry denominations so people can purchase goods that carry differing values.
 U.S. dollars, for example, are divisible down to two decimal places.